 - Saving You Fees – Best of all, mortgage broker services are FREE to the borrower!

 - Saving You Doubt – While the financial advisor at your bank wears the hat of investment advisor, personal banking associate, Registered Retirement Savings Plan (RRSP) advisor, and many more, often times mortgages are not their specialty.
 Toronto mortgage brokers and agents are licensed by the Financial Services Commission of Ontario (FSCO) and all licensed agents and brokers can be found online.
-For example, you can see Kyle Pearce’s licence information with FSCO here.
+For example, you can see Hussein Saad’s licence information with FSCO here.

 - Saving You Apprehension – Mortgage brokers provide a service to the client and commit to finding the best mortgage rate and product for every client.
 Your bank or credit union advisor is hired to sell the client their products, regardless of whether it is in the best interest of the client.

 Go ahead, we encourage you to bring in your big bank’s best mortgage rate and we will get lenders competing to save you the most interest possible!

 Toronto is the hub of the Golden Horseshoe and is Ontario’s capital city.
 With a population of over 2.6 million people within city limits, the 6 million people living in the Greater Toronto Area (GTA) represent approximately half of Ontario’s population.
 With population in the Greater Toronto Area expected to continue to grow to 9,200,000 and the Golden Horseshoe expected to reach 12,900,000 by 2036, real estate in Toronto should remain strong for the long-term regardless of any talks of a real estate bubble currently surfacing.

 - Education – With over 10 post-secondary institutions in the Greater Toronto Area (GTA), the 5th largest city in North America is a popular destination for students across Canada and Internationally from around the world.
 Post secondary institutions in Toronto and the surrounding area include: